A Premier Coding Workstation that helps increase productivity and accuracy

 - Known patient comorbidities/health shadow,

-Panels can be individually sized and positioned to make use of as much screen real estate as is available.
+Panels can be individually sized and positioned to make best use of available screen real estate.
 Supervisors can define a facility panel layout which is the default for a new coder.
 Then coders can be granted privileges to customize their own layout and save it for future use, or revert to the facility default.

 Depending on need, panels can be sized and positioned across one or multiple monitors.